 Attendance policy

-We expect that you attend each of our course meetings on Tuesdays and Thursdays in person.
+We expect that you attend each of our course meetings in person.
 However, if something comes up, please let us know and we can make arrangements for you to make up your absence.
 Unfortunately, we can’t offer remote attendance via Zoom this quarter, but we are happy to send you a class recap (and we will of course post all relevant materials and slides on Canvas).

 And of course, your health is the top priority, so if you are sick or have ANY potential symptoms of COVID-19, flu, RSV, a cold, etc., please email us (when you can) and stay home and rest!